The time I was hired to go on a Christian singles cruise

 He said that all you really have to do is come across as sort-of Christian.

 "A common expression among Christian women around here is ‘I never do this,’"

 We slept in an orange grove and awoke to heavy dew.
 The early morning sun shone through the trees lining the wet highway as we made our way into Florida.

-At the docks in Fort Lauderdale, the ocean sparkled ahead -- and that alone was really something for a couple of small-town-raised prairie rubes.
+At the docks in Fort Lauderdale, the ocean sparkled ahead – and that alone was really something for a couple of small-town-raised prairie rubes.
 Wearing t-shirts was really something for us guys, who were, just two days ago in a city in the midst of a frozen season of death.
-And then there was this assignment to go on this cruise ship.
+And now here was the blue Atlantic and this cruise ship.

 We had our tickets and had done all we could to prepare.

 A real shame I booked the wrong cruise.